A History of SF Heritage

-Realizing that fighting many individual battles would prove ineffective in the long run, Heritage pursued a comprehensive preservation strategy in place of piecemeal efforts to save threatened downtown historic buildings, starting in 1975 with an intensive architectural survey of downtown San Francisco.
-The results were published in 1979 as the acclaimed book Splendid Survivors: San Francisco’s Downtown Architectural Heritage, by Michael Corbett.
+Realizing that fighting many individual downtown battles would prove ineffective in the long run, Heritage pursued a comprehensive preservation strategy in place of piecemeal efforts.
+An intensive architectural survey of downtown San Francisco began in 1975, and the results were published in 1979 as Michael Corbett’s acclaimed book, Splendid Survivors: San Francisco’s Downtown Architectural Heritage.
 It was one of the first such inventories compiled anywhere in the country.

 The Splendid Survivors survey became the authoritative guide used by the city to define significant historic buildings in its pioneering 1985 Downtown Plan.
 Heralded nationally as a model for cities throughout the country, the Downtown Plan rated historic resources and created incentives for their protection.
 It mandated retention of 248 significant buildings, encouraged protection of nearly 200 others, and established six conservation districts to preserve the scale and character of significant groupings of historic structures.

 Building on the success of Splendid Survivors, Heritage continued to canvass the city and expand upon its downtown survey.
 The organization, and others, went on to conduct surveys of the Van Ness Corridor, South of Market, North of Market, Civic Center, Chinatown, the Northeast Waterfront, and the Inner Richmond.